13 Best OSINT (Open Source Intelligence) Tools for 2025

 Google Dorks is a technique that uses advanced search operators to find specific types of information indexed by Google.

-In other words, it means using specialized commands and filters to find information that might not be easily visible through normal browsing.
-Such as exposed server configurations, subdomains, sensitive documents, or vulnerable systems.
+It means using specialized commands and filters to find information that might not be easily visible through normal browsing, like exposed server configurations and ensitive documents,

 All you need to do is type it in a search engine (Google, Bing, or others) and add the target domain.